An example of a real-time, collaborative multi-page web app built with Phoenix LiveView

 .

 These components have they own lifecycle.
-They will leak or stack duplicate components if you don't cleanup and unmount them.
-The same applies to "subscriptions/observers" primitives from the state manager.
+They can leak or stack duplicate components if you don't cleanup them properly.
+The same applies to "subscriptions/observers" primitives from (any) the state manager.
 You must unsubscribe, otherwise you might get multiples calls and weird behaviours.

-⭐️ The "hook" comes with a handy lifecyle and the destroyed
+⭐️ LiveView hooks comes with a handy lifecyle and the destroyed

 callback is essential.